 Care Work with BaptistCare

-Whether you're supporting residents in aged care homes or helping clients in their own homes, Aged Care Work offers long-term job security, career progression, and the chance to make a real difference.
+Whether you're supporting our aged care home residents or helping clients in their own homes, aged care work in Australia offers long-term job security, career progression, and the chance to make a real difference in many people’s lives.

 Work life balance

-- Paid travel time and mileage between clients.
+- Paid travel time and mileage between clients (home care only)

 What qualifications do I need?